-Let’s assume you have already picked a couple of companies that provide the outstaffing.
-I will not stop on the stages of selecting the company in detail, because there are already a lot of articles on this, but would rather concentrate on what happens next.
+Let’s assume you have already picked a couple of outstaffing companies that provide app and web development services.
+I will not discuss the stages of selecting the IT outstaffing company in detail because there are already a lot of articles on outsourcing and outstaffing.
+Still, I would instead concentrate on what happens next.
 So, once you:

 - Defined the roles that need to be outstaffed